hapax/hapax.github.io/assets/chandra.md

 This has a lovely interpretation: the allowed orbits are those for which the matter wave is *periodic*, meeting up with itself after $n$ periods.

+To connect to our "hotel" model of quantum mechanics, we need to see how Bohr's condition is related to energy levels
 We can determine energy levels with only a little more work.
 First, we can express kinetic energy in terms of momentum, hence in terms of de Broglie wavelength: